 Personal selling is used to cater to the needs of individual consumers, such as those in small towns.
 This communication strategy is often used to promote direct marketing.
 Sponsorships of activities are a part of public relations.
 These promotional activities show that IBM relies heavily on advertisements, but also on other forms of communication for this part of the marketing mix.

 The marketing mix, thus, shows the company’s comprehensive 4Ps strategy.
-Let us now quickly take a look at IBM’s competitors.
+Next up in the IBM case study, we take a look at its competitors.

 IBM works in an industry that has a huge number of competitors and constant entrants.
 Below are some of IBM’s biggest competitors: